eliasfs06/traffic_monitor_fastAPI/README.md

 uvicorn main:app --reload
 ```

-The backend will connect to the MQTT broker and begin processing messages.
+The backend will connect to the MQTT broker and begin processing messages.E